The Merry Widow (1925 film)

-The Merry Widow is a 1925 American silent romantic drama/black comedy film directed and written by Erich von Stroheim.
+The Merry Widow is a 1925 American silent romantic drama, black comedy film directed and written by Erich von Stroheim.
 Released by Metro-Goldwyn-Mayer, the film stars Mae Murray, John Gilbert, Roy D'Arcy, and Tully Marshall, with pre-fame uncredited appearances by Joan Crawford and Clark Gable.

-The film is based on the Franz Lehár's 1905 operetta of the same name, and was its second film adaptation, the first being a 1918 Hungarian film directed by Michael Curtiz.
+The film is based on Franz Lehár's 1905 operetta of the same name, and was its second film adaptation, the first being a 1918 Hungarian film directed by Michael Curtiz.

-A print of the film still survives, and the end sequence shot in two-tone Technicolor is available online.

 Plot

-As described in a film magazine reviews, Prince Danilo meets Sally the dancer and, when he proposes marriage, his uncle, King Nikita I of Monteblanco and Queen Milena object because she is a commoner.
+As described in film magazine reviews, Prince Danilo meets Sally the dancer and, when he proposes marriage, his uncle, King Nikita I of Monteblanco and Queen Milena object because she is a commoner.
 Sally marries Baron Sadoja, an old wealthy roue who later dies from a stroke.
 Prince Danilo’s parents now encourage the marriage.
 A slurring remark is the cause of a duel between the cousins and Danilo is wounded, sacrificing his cousin whom he believes Sally loves.
 Crown Prince Mirko is assassinated and Danilo becomes heir to the throne.
 Sally visits Danilo at the hospital and asks him to marry her.